thebardofavon/pinecone-langchain-nextjs-info-search-app/README.md

-# An FAQ Application using Pinecone, Langchain, OpenAI API and Next.js on Custom Database
+# Pinecone, Langchain, OpenAI API and Next.js on Custom Database
+This is an app that takes text (text files), embeds them into vectors, stores them into Pinecone, and allows semantic searching of the data.
 ## Running the app

 ### Prerequisites